Strange-Knoll/Godot-Debug-Console/README.md

 note the uppercase 'N' in `Debug.New("")`, this function is not the same as `Debug.new()`.

 The debug ui will be shown by default when running a scene.
 Pressing `BACKSPACE` will toggle the debug ui on and off.
 To change the size of the debug panel click and drag at the edge of the panel.

+to safely remove the debug console in release versions of your game without having to search and reomve debug statements in your code, remove "DebugView.tscn" from the auto load list in project settings.